 - Test case template

 We have covered very basic possible test scenarios for the Accordion widget.
-If you found some missed test cases of the Accordion widget, feel free to update us by commenting in the comment section.
+If you found some missed test cases of the Accordion widget, please update us by commenting in the comment section.
 Or, if you want to contribute to the testing community, you can share at firstname.lastname@example.org.
 We are happy to update this post.

 FAQS on Accordion Widget

 The Accordion Widget displays text in a collapsed, condensed manner, letting you save space while presenting abundant content.
-With the Accordion, visitors can scan the item titles and choose to expand an item only if it is of interest.
+With the Accordion, visitors can scan the item titles and choose to expand an item only if it interests them.

 What is an accordion on a website?